apache/flink-training/README.md

 > **:information_source: Note:** As long as your `...Exercise` class is throwing a `MissingSolutionException`, the provided JUnit test classes will ignore that failure and verify the correctness of the solution implementation instead.

-There are Java and Scala versions of all the exercise, test, and solution classes.
+There are Java and Scala versions of all the exercise, test, and solution classes, each of which can be run from IntelliJ as usual.

+#### Running Exercises, Tests, and Solutions on the Command Line

+You can execute exercises, solutions, and tests via `gradlew` from a CLI.

+- Tests can be executed as usual:

+    ```bash
+    ./gradlew test
+    ./gradlew :<subproject>:test
+    ```

+- For Java/Scala exercises and solutions, we provide special tasks that are listed via

+    ```bash
+    ./gradlew printRunTasks
+    ```

 -----